Standing for justice. Building resilience. Creating hope.

-Across the globe, communities like the Uyghurs, Hazaras, Tigrayans, Tamils, Tibetans, and Tutsis face genocide and mass atrocities.
+Across the globe, communities like the Uyghurs, Hazaras, Tamils, Tigrayans, Tibetans, and Tutsis face genocide and mass atrocities.
 Canada must not look away.

 The Alliance of Genocide Victim Communities (AGVC) is calling on all MPs and political leaders to take a clear stand and commit to: